epochtalk/epochtalk/README.md

 #### 7) Log in and change admin account information
 Login to the admin account using the username ``admin`` and password ``admin1234``.
 Visit your profile by clicking the link in the top right corner of the page, then change your username and password.

-### Trouble Shooting
-Since both [Epochtalk](https://github.com/epochtalk/epochtalk) and [core-pg](https://github.com/epochtalk/core-pg) are actively being developed, the database migrations can become out of sync.
-To resolve this you can checkout [core-pg](https://github.com/epochtalk/core-pg) and then from within the root directory of core-pg, you can run ``npm link``.
-Change directories into the ``node_modules`` of your checked out [Epochtalk](https://github.com/epochtalk/epochtalk) project and run ``npm link epochtalk-core-pg``.
-This will ensure that [Epochtalk](https://github.com/epochtalk/epochtalk) is using the latest master of [core-pg](https://github.com/epochtalk/core-pg) instead of the npm version.
-Then run ``npm run db-migrate`` from the root directory of your [Epochtalk](https://github.com/epochtalk/epochtalk) project to ensure all migrations are up to date.

 ## Configuration
 Forum configurations can be set either manually or using the admin panel.